Astros in the Sky

 Notes:

-• Died four days after beloved Cardinals' announcer Jack Buck also died
+• Died four days after death of Cardinals' announcer Jack Buck.

 (c) Houston Astros